-What you should know about WeChat in 2021; Search MAU reached 500 million
+WeChat users & platform insights 2022

-330 million of WeChat’s 1.09 billion users use video calling.
+330 million of WeChat’s (known as Weixin in China) 1.262 billion monthly active users use video calling.
 780 million users are on the social networking section WeChat Moments and 120 million publish updates.
 The content network WeChat Official Account has 360 million users.

+WeChat has evolved from an instant messaging app to a service meeting the digital needs of over 1.26 billion MAU in Q3 2021.
+Each day, more than 120 million active users post in social networking Moments, 360 million users read Official Accounts articles, and 400 million users access Mini Programs.

 WeChat Mini Programs